diyabc/diyabc.github.io/cli.md

 > Note: you can increase the size of an existing data set by running again the program with a larger training set size (`<n_simu>`).

-You can run `diyabc-rf-<os>-<version> -h` for more details about the program options and input parameters.
+You can run `diyabc-RF-<os>-<version> --help` for more details about the program options and input parameters.

-The **prior and model checking step** does a projection of the observed data set and of the simulated training set (through a PCA) to give an insight about the consistency between your data set and the simulated data based on the historical models and the chosen values for the parameter priors that you chose.
+The **prior and scenario checking step** does a projection of the observed data set and of the simulated training set (through a PCA) to give an insight about the consistency between your data set and the simulated data based on the historical models and the chosen values for the parameter priors that you chose.
 Results can be found in the files prefixed with `pcaloc`.

 ---